Rabbits are fun-loving animals and make fantastic family pets

-As with all pets, there is a degree of responsibility associated with rabbit ownership.
-It is essential you consider a number of factors before adopting a rabbit.
+Expressive and interactive animals, rabbits thrive on loving human companionship and care.
+But, as with all pets, there is a degree of responsibility associated with rabbit ownership.
+It is essential you consider the following factors before adopting a rabbit.

 Why adopt someone special from RSPCA South Australia?